-Sweet potatoes are healthier due to their higher percentage of vitamins and minerals, fewer calories and carbohydrates.
-Sweet potatoes provide a higher percentage of vitamin A, beta-carotene, vitamin C, B6, B5, thiamin, riboflavin, niacin, magnesium, phosphorus, iron, calcium, zinc, copper and manganese than yams.
+Sweet potatoes are healthier than yams due to their higher percentage of vitamins and minerals, fewer calories and carbohydrates.
+Sweet potatoes provide a higher percentage of vitamin A, beta-carotene, vitamin C, B6, B5, thiamin, riboflavin, niacin, magnesium, phosphorus, iron, calcium, zinc, copper and manganese.

 This article will include a side-by-side nutrient comparison of the two.
 In addition, the benefits of these nutrients are explained and why each food is better suited to certain nutritional goals.